 School libraries provide rich science-related resources both in print and online.
 Work with your school librarian to find the resources that best meet your needs.
 This is a great place to start looking for books and periodicals and also use the Internet.

 You can search both your school library and the public library for this precious resource.
-Work with a librarian to search for books that relate to your topic.
+Work with a librarian or a mentor (community scientists or family member) to search for books and podcasts that relate to your topic.

-Periodicals are full of scholarly articles on a range of scientific topics.
-Head to the library and work with the librarian to find periodicals related to your topic.
+Periodicals and podcasts are full of scholarly articles and stories on a range of scientific topics such as American Heritage of Invention and Science Technology, Smithsonian, Popular Science, Popular Mechanics, Scientific American, Science Friday and Science.
+Head to the library and work with the librarian to find periodicals or podcasts related to your topic.